aspose-words/Aspose.Words-Documentation/python_via_dotnet/getting-started/_index.md

 - *"System Requirements"* – provides information about system and development environment requirements
 - *"Licensing and Subscription"* – provides information on applying a license and using multiple Aspose products
 - *"Installation"* – provides information on how to install Aspose.Words
-- *"Security Notes"* – describes notes and tips on how to avoid common security issues
 - *"How to Run the Examples"* – describes how to download and run the examples and what software requirements must be met